plone/plone.recipe.zope2instance/README.txt

   precedence in case the same product is found in more than one directory.

 zcml
   Install ZCML slugs for the packages listed, separated by whitespace.
+You can specify the type of slug by appending '-' and the type of slug you want to create.
+The valid types are configure, overrides and meta.
+Some
+  examples: my.package-overrides my.package-meta

 extra-paths
   A list of paths where additional python packages are installed.
 The paths